 - Gravitational and general relativistic studies including Einstein’s Equivalence Principle, gravitomagnetic frame-dragging, the Robertson-Walker beta (β) parameter, and temporal variations of the gravitational constant, G

 - Lunar physics, including the dissipation of rotational energy, shape of the core-mantle boundary (Love number k2), and free librations and stimulating mechanisms

 - Solar System ties to the International Celestial Reference Frame (ICRF)

 1.3 Amendments to the ILRS Terms of Reference

-A proposal to amend the ILRS Terms of Reference can be made in writing to the Chairperson of the Governing Board (see Section 3.0) by any ILRS Associate Member (see Section 4.1).
-Proposed amendments will be forwarded by email to all ILRS Associate Members of record for comment and amended as necessary by the Chairperson prior to a Governing Board vote.
-Associate Members will be given two weeks to comment.
-Final approval of any such amendment requires a 2/3 affirmative vote of the Governing Board.
-Proposed amendments to the Terms and subsequent Board actions will be summarized and presented to the Associate Members by the Chairperson at the next General Assembly.
+A proposal to amend the ILRS Terms of Reference can be made in writing to the Chairperson of the Governing Board (see Section 3.0) by any ILRS Associate (see Section 5.1).
+Proposed amendments will be forwarded by email to the ILRS Governing Board for comment and amended as necessary by the Chairperson.
+Final approval of any amendment requires a 2/3 affirmative vote of the Governing Board.
+The modified Terms of Reference will then be presented to the IAG for its concurrence.
+The Secretary of the ILRS Central Bureau will distribute adopted amendments to the Terms and subsequent Board actions to the Associates.

 2.0 PERMANENT COMPONENTS OF THE ILRS